savvyna/Appium-demo/README.md

-**Note**: There are no installable files in the "apps" folder yet and no valid credentials to Log In.
+**Note**: There are no installable files in the "apps" folder yet and no valid credentials to Log In Zilch!